78777866/SIGNATURE/README.md

 - Only HTTPS image URLs allowed
 - No data leaves your browser

+## 👨‍💻 Developer

+This application was created by **Shan**, a talented full-stack developer specializing in modern web technologies.

 ## 🚀 Deployment

 Deploy easily to Vercel, Netlify, or any static hosting service.